 Scanning Electron Microscopy Basic Operating Mode

-In its basic operating mode, scanning electron microscopy senses secondary electrons and X-rays emitted from the sample.
 The former provides very high-resolution topography, and the latter indicates elemental composition.

 Secondary electrons, with energies in the range of 0 to 50 eV, provide an excellent topographic image of the surface under observation with very high resolution and depth of field at very high scanning speeds.